mlava/workspaces/README.md

 1. ~~apply changes to workspace definitions without reloading the extension~~

-2. auto-save feature for current workspace
+2. ~~auto-save feature for current workspace~~

+3. API to allow other extensions to interact with Workspaces